shell845/awesome-museum/README.md

 ## Tools and technologies
 S3, Spark and Redshift are use in this project.

-**S3** provids object-based storage which make it suitable to be the data lake of this project, because there are several types of dataset files being used and generated in this project, including json files, csv files and parquet files.
+**S3** provides object-based storage which make it suitable to be the data lake of this project, because there are several types of dataset files being used and generated in this project, including json files, csv files and parquet files.
 In addition, storing datasets in S3 make them easier to be shared among Spark and Redshift.

 **Spark** is ideal to process mass data.
 Our raw datasets are big, for example there are millions rows of records in the weather raw data file.
 It will be time consuming if we use Redshift to clean, format and process those big files directly with Redshift.
 So we use Spark to pre-process the raw datasets, do data cleaning and data wrangling, and write results as parquet files back to S3 for Redshift's further processing.

 **Redshift** is used as data warehouse for this project, all staging tables, fact table and dimension tables are host in Redshift.
-It enables us to pull data from mutiple sources (in our case, the multiple sources means multiple data files stored in S3) and transform as well as analyse.
-Also, Redshift is horizontally scalable, which means we can still easier handle our data when our data volumn increases x100+.
+It enables us to pull data from multiple sources (in our case, the multiple sources means multiple data files stored in S3) and transform as well as analyse.
+Also, Redshift is horizontally scalable, which means we can still easier handle our data when our data volume increases x100+.

-Will further adopt Airflow for pipeline management in next pharse.
+Will further adopt Airflow for pipeline management in next phase.

 ## Usage
 Museum lovers can make reference to the project dataset for their trip plannings.